 If you were arrested after committing a criminal offense, having your charges dropped or dismissed is one of the most desirable outcomes that you can hope for.
 Criminal charges may be dismissed for several different reasons.
 For example, the prosecution may not have enough evidence to pursue the charge, or new evidence may prove that another individual committed the crime in question.
-If you or a family member was arrested in Philadelphia and wants to know about the possibility of having the charges dropped, you should consult with an experienced Philadelphia criminal defense lawyer right away for help.
+If you or a family member was arrested in Philadelphia and wants to know about the possibility of having the charges dropped, you should consult with an experienced criminal defense lawyer in Philadelphia right away for help.
 In this article, criminal attorney Lloyd Long explains why criminal charges would be dropped or dismissed in Pennsylvania.

 How Are Criminal Cases Dismissed?